 24 West Camelback Road

 Everything about this CenPho spot is of a geeky bent, from the

 Bonus Round co-owners James Goshow and Jacob Rendel are both avowed geeks and designed the spot as a haven and hub for nerd culture, with events like Dungeons and Dragons sessions, cosplay get-togethers, and gaming tournaments.
 And as Rendel told us last year, that’s what sets the place apart from other spots on this list.
 “Our arcade game [lineup] isn't nearly as decked out or as extensive as

 525 South Gilbert Road, Suite A-7, Mesa

 If you like this story, consider signing up for our email newsletters.

 SHOW ME HOW

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-Downtown Phoenix’s Cobra Arcade Bar is the sort of place that locals have both needed and wanted for years.
-That is to say, a nightspot that boasts a fantastic lineup of vintage coin-op games, not to mention an artsy flair and hip verve.
-Cobra notches a high score in all these categories with its rotating selection of 40 different titles — all of which are culled from the curated collection of co-owner Ariel Bracamonte — mural work by such popular artists as Lalo Cato and El Mac decorating its interior and exterior, and regular spin sessions from DJs like Chris Villa and Meanmugg.
+Downtown Phoenix’s Cobra Arcade Bar boasts a fantastic lineup of vintage coin-op games, as well as an artsy flair and hip verve.
+Cobra notches a high score in all these categories with its rotating selection of 40 titles — all of which are culled from the curated collection of co-owner Ariel Bracamonte — mural work by such popular artists as Lalo Cato and El Mac decorating its interior and exterior, and regular spin sessions from DJs like Chris Villa and Meanmugg.
 Nifty touches like its 11 game-themed signature cocktails, weekly tournaments for prizes on Sundays, and actual tokens being used help add extra bonus points.